cjus/node-neo4j-presentation/presentation/teleprompt.md

 ---
 Ever wonder how computer game characters ^ find their way within a game world?

-Dijkstra's algorithm, employed in computer game AI, is used for finding routes with the help of a weighted graph.
+Dijkstra's algorithm, employed in computer game AI, uses a weighted graph to find routes.

 ---
 Turning our attention to [nature] ^, trees and plants :also: [exhibit] graphs.